 At the end of the market street is Remy’s Ratatouille Adventure, the anchor of the new expansion and a beautiful fountain.
 The new family-friendly attraction invites guests into the larger-than-life world of “Ratatouille.”
 Click here for our review and what you need to know about Remy’s Ratatouille Adventure!

 4 – “After all, Miss, this is France!”

 Good food and the France pavilion already go hand in hand, and now there’s another fantastic dining option in the expanded pavilion.
 Joining Remy’s Ratatouille Adventure is a new restaurant, La Creperie de Paris.
 The restaurant is a traditional creperie with a menu from renowned chef Jérome Bocuse inspired by the Brittany region of France, home to countless creperies.
 The restaurant features both a table and a quick service option.
 The table-service restaurant serves savory galettes and sweet dessert crepes, along with some of Brittany’s famous hard ciders.
-The restaurant will open with walk-up service only (no reservations for now) and has the same menu for breakfast, lunch, and dinner.
-Advanced dining reservations may be added at a later date.
+The restaurant now takes reservations and has the same menu for breakfast, lunch, and dinner.
+Advanced dining reservations are highly recommended.

 5 – Brittany Traditions Continue